Blueberry Galette with Lavender Cream

 Butterscotch Bread

-What’s better than the smell of chocolate chip cookies baking or the smell of fresh coffee brewing?
-The smell of a warm, sweet buttery loaf of this Butterscotch Bread!
-The aroma is so heavenly that I’m convinced angel grandmothers bake this on a regular basis in heaven.
+What’s better than the smell of chocolate chip cookies baking or of fresh coffee brewing?
+The aroma of this warm, sweet buttery loaf of Butterscotch Bread is so heavenly that I’m convinced that angel grandmothers bake this on a regular basis in heaven.
 The rich scent is accompanied by a soft, tender bread topped with a silky butterscotch glaze.

 It all starts with browning your butter first.
 It adds a nutty, deep butter flavor.
 When browning your butter, use a light colored saucepan so you can see the visual clues.
 You’ll see it start to foam and brown specks will collect on the bottom of the pan.
 It will smell nutty and fragrant.
 Keep a close eye on it.
 It can go from brown to burnt in a quick second.
 When your brown butter has cooled to room temperature, the rest of the recipe comes together quickly.
 You can also brown your butter a day ahead and keep it in the refrigerator.
 Bring it to room temperate before using.